Jonah Bokaer: Activism and social enterprise

-Under the leadership Bokaer in 2002, a group of artists and choreographers formed Chez Bushwick, an adventurous arts organization that has significantly impacted a new generation of dance artists, choreographers, and performers in the United States, and beyond.
-Founding artists developed a series of public programs that have become emblematic of a new way of working in New York City: across borders, across disciplines, employing variable aesthetic signatures, and overturning divisions between choreographer, curator, producer, and audience member.
-Through strategies of collaboration, activism, and public dialogue, these cultural strategies have achieved economic justice during a challenging real estate and funding climate in NYC.
+Under the leadership of Bokaer in 2002, a group of artists and choreographers formed Chez Bushwick, an arts organization that has impacted a new generation of dance artists, choreographers, and performers in the United States, and beyond.
+Founding artists developed a series of public programs that became a new way of working in New York City: across borders, across disciplines, employing variable aesthetic signatures, and overturning divisions between choreographer, curator, producer, and audience member.
+Through strategies of collaboration, activism, and public dialogue, these cultural strategies achieved economic justice during a challenging real estate and funding climate in NYC.
 Chez Bushwick was recently awarded by the Rockefeller Foundation NYC Cultural Innovation Fund.

 Bokaer is a co-founder of the Center for Performance Research (CPR), a nonprofit organization in collaboration with John Jasperse/Thin Man Dance.
 CPR's L.E.E.D.-certified green building, the first in Brooklyn, provides affordable space for rehearsal and performance, arts programming, education and engagement with the community.